Professor Pollati’s Unity Utilities

 In the Releases, you will find the latest ProfPollatiUtilities.unitypackage which will contains all the files you need.
 Just go in the menu Assets -> Import Package -> Custom Package and select the unity package.

-This basic script will produce the universal Linux, Mac, and Windows (32bit and 64bit) builds and zip them for you.
+This basic script will produce the Linux 64bit on Unity 2019.2 or greater or a Universal Linux in Unity 2019.1 or earlier, Mac, and Windows (32bit and 64bit) builds and zip them for you.
 That way, you have the required releases, all named properly for the GitHub Releases required for submitting in your project.

 Once it completes, it will pop open a requester where you can hit Okay or Show Build Folder to have the Build folder show up in Explorer on Windows or in the Finder for Mac.